 - Another use for flushing is to get rid of excess nutrients and chemicals in the growing medium when the plant is still growing.
 Usually inexperienced growers feed the autoflower cannabis plant with far more nutrients than it can absorb and they build up in the ground and a good flush can wash all of those away.

-- One more useful thing of flushing is when you want to fully wet your soil and don’t want any dry spots remaining in the middle, this is usually done before planting autoflowering cannabis seeds and is usually a standard procedure.
+- One more useful thing about flushing is that by doing it you can fully wet your soil and there won’t be any more dry spots remaining in the middle of your growing medium.
+This is usually done before planting autoflowering cannabis seeds and is usually a standard procedure.

 When we want to just get rid of the excess salts or nutrients in the ground we need to flush 2 or 3 times the volume of the pot through the growing medium and let it leach out at the bottom with all those unnecessary elements and salts.

 When the plant is flowering and it will soon be ready for harvest then we need to flush both the chemicals and nutrients in the ground and also let the plant use up its own salts, chemicals and nutrients.
 We need to time this process just right because too long flushing period can stress the plant and it can yield less.
 The flush must be done 5 to 10 days from the harvest and again it has to be 2 to 3 times the pot volume of PH adjusted water.
 When the first initial flush is done in those remaining days till the harvest you need to feed your autoflower plant only with pure PH adjusted water and the cannabis plant will use up it’s stored nutrients and your harvest will be healthier and amazingly tasty.

 The third place where you need to use flushing is to prepare soil for seedlings.
 You need to flush at least 2 to 3 times the amount of pot with water so that every last peace of dry soil is wet and ready to nurture your autoflower roots.